 - To learn more about doing that, join us for an upcoming “Executive Careers” webinar.
 These webinars are free, and go into much more detail on some of the topics of how the best executive search companies find candidates – they are always “live” and so feature a Q+A session.
 We host them every week and across multiple time zones.
 You’ll also find a host of advice from top headhunters in our blog on the executive job search.

 - Create your executive profile on GatedTalent.
 Again, it’s entirely free for you to do this and it will help you better share your achievements, aspirations and potential availability with the global executive search firms using the platform.

 - You might also want to consider having your LinkedIn profile optimized.
 This will help ensure that you maximize your chance of being found by recruiters on LinkedIn – our team includes a certified profile optimization specialist who would be happy to hear from you!

-From the perspective of the hiring organization, a CEO search can take around three months – from the initial longlisting, shortlisting, interviews, meeting the senior leadership team and key board members – it can stretch out.
+From the perspective of the hiring organization, a CEO search can take around three months – from the initial longlisting, shortlisting, interviews, meeting the senior leadership team and key board members.
+The process is lengthy and it can stretch out.

 As an executive gets more senior, opportunities that might be considered attractive come along less and less frequently